xlwings/xlwings/docs/remote_interpreter.rst

 * Complete the xlwings API by adding features that currently aren't supported yet, e.g., charts, shapes, named ranges, tables, etc.
 * Improve efficiency.
-* Add support for Excel Desktop (Windows & macOS).
-Note that Office Scripts on Windows is out for Office Insiders (Microsoft 365 only), so if you have access to this, it should work out of the box.